Collect MySQL binary logs (to be deprecated)

 Principle

-Logtail acts as a secondary MySQL node to communicate with the primary MySQL node.
-The following list describes the communication process:
+Logtail acts as a secondary MySQL node to communicate with the primary MySQL node as follows:

 1. Logtail acts as a secondary MySQL node and sends a dump request to the primary MySQL node.